What is Employability?

 When it comes to securing employment, employability can make all the difference in a competitive job market.
 Today, a degree is simply not enough – and employers are increasingly looking for candidates who can demonstrate their soft skills in addition to the technical skills needed for that specific job.

-Want to learn more about this topic? → Check out our upcoming webinar Employability & Soft Skills happening on April 1st, 2021 at 9:00 am (UK)!
+Want to learn more about this topic? → Check out our past webinar on Employability & Soft Skills that took place on April 1st, 2021!